vacp2p/research/rln-research/membership-merkle-tree-storage-evaluation.md

 3) If the maximum group size is known, then it would be more efficient to use FMT.

 ## Next Steps
-- For scalable production usage, we would like to look into some disk-based tweaks for Merkle tree storage management to account for OOM possibility in worst case scenarios.
+In light of the approximate per-app memory cap provided in this post and according to our experimentation result, the in-memory storage of the membership Merkle tree for a large group of size 1,000,000 members is feasible for almost all known devices.
+Nevertheless, for scalable production usage and as future work, we would still like to look into some disk-based tweaks for Merkle tree storage management.